solarseller.com alternative energy by John Drake Services, Inc. | home

 For windproof/waterproof matches they will run from fifteen to

-twenty-five cent each.
+twenty-five cents each.

 These would be expensive on a dry sunny day, but when you